https://invisible-island.net/ncurses/man/

 o ncurses first compares the cell's character to the previously

-specified blank character; if they match, ncurses writes the new
+specified background character; if they match, ncurses writes the

 o ncurses then checks if the cell uses color, that is, its color pair